-- Periodic audits by the appropriate state/federal agencies to ensure that the District: - Employs generally accepted accounting practices, - Employs an adequate system of checks and balances to reduce or eliminate opportunities for fraud, and - Appropriately calculates rates that are used to bill Medicaid or other guarantors.
+- Periodic audits by the appropriate state/federal agencies to ensure that the District: - Employs generally accepted accounting practices. - Employs an adequate system of checks and balances to reduce or eliminate opportunities for fraud, and - Appropriately calculates rates that are used to bill Medicaid or other guarantors.

-Please contact your supervisor, or any of the following for questions or more information:

-Marci Cordaro, Health Services Supervisor (242-7618) Barbara Rouse, Administrative Assistant (242-7617)
+Employees should contact their supervisor, or any of the following for questions or more information: Marci Cordaro, Health Services Supervisor (242-7618) Barbara Rouse, Administrative Assistant (242-7617)